capacitor-community/barcode-scanner/README.md

 ### The scanner view does not show up

 First check that the camera permission is granted.
-If the scanner view this does not appear it is likely that some UI element is blocking it.
+If the scanner view does still not appear it is likely that some UI element is blocking it.
 Check out these issues for more information on how to resolve such an issue: [#7](https://github.com/capacitor-community/barcode-scanner/issues/7#issuecomment-744441148) and [#26](https://github.com/capacitor-community/barcode-scanner/issues/26)

 ## TODO